 You aren't going to make a fortune.
 Bridging income gaps usually means sacrificing other things, like leisure time, nights out, or that sweet new camera.
 Cut out beer and cigarettes, take the bus, and get a roommate.
 Spend your money on lenses instead, and save up a cash buffer to keep yourself afloat while the work isn't coming in.

 Also realize that working in photography isn't the never-ending adventure Instagram makes it out to be, either.
 Most of the work of photography is profoundly unglamorous: freelance photographers spend about half their time looking for new clients and maintaining the ones they have.
-In reality, basically all working photographers have to do a lot of paperwork.
+In reality, basically all working photographers have to do a lot of emailing and paperwork.

 Be a Cheapskate